google/digitalbuildings/tools/abel/README.md

   git pull
   ```

-3. Navigate to your tooling virtual environment.
-Replace “tooling” with the name you gave your venv.
+3. Navigate to the tools folder where your virtual environment was created.
   ```
   cd /tools/
   ```

 4. Activate your virtual environment.
+Replace “tooling” with the name you gave your venv.

     * MacOs/Linux:
       ```